 - The Conference recognized that upon the withdrawal of Her Majesty’s protection all persons, who are British Protected Persons by virtue of their connection with the Somaliland Protectorate under the British Nationality Act, 1948, and the British Protectorates, Protected States and Protected Persons Order in Council, 1949, will lose that status.
 The Somaliland delegation stated that it would be the intention of the Government of an independent Somaliland to enact legislation creating Somaliland citizenship immediately upon independence.
 The text of a draft Citizenship law is in Annex VIII.

-- The Somaliland delegation pointed out that the shortness of the period before independence and between independence and union with Somalia, the fact that an independent Somaliland will not set up any separate diplomatic representation abroad, and the likelihood that it will take time before a Somali Republic can set up the appropriate organization and machinery for the issue of passports and papers, might well create hardship and difficulties for individuals who were formerly British Protected Persons.
+- The Somaliland delegation pointed out that the shortness of the period before independence and between independence and union with Somalia, the fact that an independent Somaliland will not set up any separate diplomatic representation abroad, and the likelihood that it will take time before the Somali Republic can set up the appropriate organization and machinery for the issue of passports and papers, might well create hardship and difficulties for individuals who were formerly British Protected Persons.
 It, therefore, requested that the United Kingdom Government should make arrangements on the following lines:—

 (1) That appropriate directions be issued under the Aliens’ Order in the United Kingdom to exempt those Somalis, who were British Protected Persons immediately before independence and who were residing in the United Kingdom at the date of independence, from the registration and employment provisions of the Aliens’ Order for an initial period, say, of twelve months from the date of independence;